 As the name might suggest, this law (created as an amendment to the FLSA in 1963) aims to abolish wage disparity based on sex.
 It entitles men and women to equal pay for equal work.
 As you can imagine, this can be a difficult type of discrimination to prove if salary transparency is not practiced.

 PDA was created in 1978 as an amendment to the Civil Rights Act, in order to put a stop to the discrimination that some pregnant individuals faced in the workplace.
 According to PDA, employers may not discriminate against job applicants or employees on the basis of pregnancy or pregnancy-related conditions.

 - National Labor Relations Act (NLRA)

 Originally created to help employees collectively bargain and form unions, the NLRA protects your right to talk about your working conditions without fear of retaliation—this includes discussing salary.

-If you are concerned that your employment rights have been violated, our attorneys at Shellist Lazarz Slobin LLP want to help.
+If you are concerned that your employment rights have been violated, our attorneys at Shellist Lazarz Slobin want to help.
 Our skilled lawyers have extensive knowledge of employment law and are dedicated to protecting your interests.

 To discuss a potential lawsuit or claim, contact us at (713) 352-3433.